Saharan dust: Bioavailability of Saharan dust-derived iron

 Generally, marine bacteria and phytoplankton require some form of dissolved iron to meet their iron needs.
 Saharan dust delivers a large amount of iron to the oceans, but most of this iron is insoluble.
-Therefore, it can generally be stated that factors which increase the solubility of Saharan dust (small particle sizes, clay-like mineral composition, higher temperatures, lower pH, presence of organic ligands) subsequently increase the bioavailability of iron to these organisms.
-However, the concept of bioavailability is a bit more nuanced than this statement implies.
+Therefore, it can generally be stated that factors that increase the solubility of Saharan dust (small particle sizes, clay-like mineral composition, higher temperatures, lower pH, presence of organic ligands) subsequently increase the bioavailability of iron to these organisms.
+However, the concept of bioavailability is more nuanced than this statement implies.

 Organismal preferences for different forms of iron can be complex.
-In a study comparing two distinct bacterioplankton communities and their uptake of iron bound to different ligands, the two communities were found to utilize different forms of bound iron.
-In this study, organisms from an area with abundant iron seemed to prefer iron bound to ligands such as phaeophytin but not ligands such as pheophorbide (though both are porphyrin-like ligands), while organisms from an iron-depleted region preferred inorganic unbound iron or iron bound to chlorin e6 (another porphyrin-like molecule).
+In a study comparing two distinct bacterioplankton communities and their uptake of iron bound to different ligands, the two communities were found to use different forms of bound iron.
+In this study, organisms from an area with abundant iron seemed to prefer iron bound to ligands such as phaeophytin, but not ligands such as pheophorbide (though both are porphyrin-like ligands), while organisms from an iron-depleted region preferred inorganic unbound iron or iron bound to chlorin e6 (another porphyrin-like molecule).
 In other cases, organisms have been documented to produce organic molecules which increase the bioavailability of iron as an iron-acquisition strategy.
 Other organisms, when subjected to grazing pressure, produce ligands which decrease the bioavailability of iron to themselves and other species of phytoplankton.
 The bioavailability of Saharan dust-derived iron, therefore, depends on the kinds of organisms present to use that iron and the form of iron available in solution.